CaptainCrowbar/crow/docs/root-finding.md

 };
 ```

-The base class for root finding algorithms.
+The abstract base class for root finding algorithms.

 The `solve()` functions perform the actual root finding, solving `f(x)=y`.
 These call the virtual `do_solve()` function, which implements the actual root